Cracking the Facebook Code (Or at Least Trying)

 Watch what gets the most interaction – likes, shares, and comments are all clues.

-Adjust as I learn – if videos do better, we’ll make more videos.
-We can determine which days and times work best, then we’ll stick to them.
+Tweak as it goes – if videos do better, we’ll make more videos.
+We can determine which days, and release times work best, then we’ll stick to them.

 It’s a bit like gardening—you plant a few seeds, pay attention to what grows and nurture the ones that thrive.